MicrosoftDocs/powerbi-docs/powerbi-docs/connect-data/service-datasets-hub.md

 ---
 # Find and explore datasets and their related reports

-The Datasets hub makes it easy to find and explore the datasets in your organization.
+The datasets hub makes it easy to find and explore the datasets in your organization.
 It provides information about the datasets as well as entry points for creating reports on top of those datasets or for using those datasets with Analyze in Excel.

 The datasets hub can be useful in many scenarios:
 * Dataset owners can see dataset usage metrics, refresh status, related reports, and lineage to help monitor and manage their datasets.
 * Report creators can use the hub to find suitable datasets to build their reports on and use links to easily create reports based on the dataset, either from scratch or from templates.
 * Report consumers can use this page to find reports based on trustworthy datasets.

-By making it easy to find quality datasets and their related reports, the Datasets hub helps prevent the creation of redundant reports.
+By making it easy to find quality datasets and their related reports, the datasets hub helps prevent the creation of redundant reports.
 It also makes it easy to find good reports to use as starting points for creating new reports.

 **The datasets you can see via the datasets hub are those that you have at least [build permissions](service-datasets-build-permissions.md) to.
 If you're a free user, you only see datasets in your My Workspace, or datasets for which you have Build permission that are in Premium-capacity workspaces**.

 ## Find the dataset you need

-The dataset discovery experience starts on the Datasets hub page.
-To get to the Datasets hub page:
+The dataset discovery experience starts on the datasets hub page.
+To get to the datasets hub page:
 * In the Power BI service: Select Datasets in navigation pane.
 * In the Power BI app in Teams: Select either the Datasets tab or Datasets in the navigation pane.